speech-lab-snuchennai/Prosody_incorporated_tts/README.txt

 # ------------------------------------------------------------
 # LICENSE
 # ------------------------------------------------------------
-# This repository is made available for research and
+# This repository is currently available only in Tamil and is being fine-tuned.
+Work in progress.
-# academic purposes only.
 #
 # © 2025 Shiv Nadar University Chennai.
 # All Rights Reserved.